-The Company is a Nevada-based, gold and silver mining exploration, development and production company with extensive, contiguous property in the historic Comstock and Silver City mining districts (collectively, the "Comstock District") and additional mining, commercial and industrial properties located in Storey and Lyon Counties, Nevada.
-The Comstock District is located within the western portion of the Basin and Range Province of Nevada, near Reno and Carson City.
+The Company is a Nevada-based, gold and silver mining exploration, development and production company with extensive, contiguous property in the historic Comstock and Silver City mining districts (collectively, the "Comstock District") and is an emerging leader in sustainable, responsible mining and is currently commercializing environment-enhancing, precious-metal-based technologies, products, and processes for precious metals recovery.

 The Company began acquiring properties and developing projects in the Comstock District in 2003.
-Since then, the Company has consolidated a substantial portion of the historic Comstock District, secured permits, built an infrastructure and brought exploration projects into production.
+Since then, the Company has consolidated a substantial portion of the historic Comstock District, amassed the single largest known repository of historical and current geological data on the Comstock region, secured permits, built an infrastructure and completed two phases of test production.
+The Company continues evaluating and acquiring properties inside and outside the district, expanding its footprint and evaluating all our existing and prospective opportunities for further exploration, development and mining.
+The Company's goal is to grow per-share value by commercializing environment-enhancing, precious-metal-based products and processes that generate predictable cash flow (throughput) and increase the long-term enterprise value of our northern Nevada based platform.

 The Company and its subsidiaries now own or control approximately 9,358 acres of mining claims and parcels in the Comstock District and surrounding area.
 The acreage includes approximately 2,396 acres of patented claims and surface parcels (private lands) and approximately 6,962 acres of unpatented mining claims (public lands), which the Bureau of Land Management ("BLM") administers.
-The Company's headquarters is in Gold Hill, Nevada, on a five-acre parcel at the intersection of American Flat road and State Route 342.
+The Company's headquarters is on American Flat road, immediately north of the Lucerne resource area and just south of Virginia City, Nevada.

 Because of the Comstock District's historical significance, the geology is well known and has been extensively studied by the Company, our advisors and many independent researchers.
 We have expanded our understanding of the geology through vigorous surface mapping and drill hole logging.
 The volume of geologic data is immense, particularly in the Lucerne and Dayton resource areas.
-We have amassed a large library of historical data and detailed surface mapping of Comstock District properties.
-We integrate such data with information obtained from our recent mining operations, to target geological prospective exploration areas and plan exploratory drilling programs, including expanded surface and underground drilling.
+We have amassed a large library of historical data and detailed surface mapping of Comstock District properties and continue to obtain historical information from public and private sources.
+We integrate this data with information obtained from our recent mining operations, to target geological prospective exploration areas and plan exploratory drilling programs, including expanded surface and underground drilling.